 Headings of sections are for convenience only and will not be used to limit or construe such sections.

-Sections 19 (Disclaimer of Warranties), 20 (Limitation of Liability), 21 (Indemnity), 22 (Applicable Law; Arbitration) and this Section 23 (Miscellaneous) will survive any termination or expiration of these Terms.
+Sections 17 (Disclaimer of Warranties), 18 (Limitation of Liability), 19 (Indemnity), 20 (Applicable Law; Arbitration) and this Section 21 (Miscellaneous) will survive any termination or expiration of these Terms.

-Enter Collect is a Service provided by Company that enables you to add customers or a list of customers to your Enter Dashboard for the purpose of communicating with those customers to request payment of past-due bills and guiding the customer to Enter Checkout.
-Enter Collect Services consist of one or more of the following: messaging applications, SMS, MMS, email, letter and phone call gateway access, data encryption, data transmission, data access, data storage and, if applicable, synchronization software, that enable you to send SMS messages, MMS messages, emails, letters and/or voice broadcasts to recipients designated by you.
+The Services consist of one or more of the following: messaging applications, SMS, MMS, email, letter and phone call gateway access, data encryption, data transmission, data access, data storage and, if applicable, synchronization software, that enable you to send SMS messages, MMS messages, emails, letters and/or voice broadcasts to recipients designated by you.
 We transmit messages initiated by you or sent to you by others through different routes, and the level of reliability and support for special features varies according to the route.

 Company only provides that the Services are processed correctly and further transmitted by Company to the applicable downstream network.
 Company is not responsible for the final delivery of any communication initiated by you through the Services, as this is out of our control and is the responsibility of downstream communications carriers.